ABOUT

 Information and overviews on ASIA's annual operations.

-Asian Services in Action (ASIA) is the largest health and human services agency serving the Asian American/Pacific Islander (AAPI) community of Northeast Ohio.
-ASIA runs two federally qualified health centers —one in Cleveland and one in Akron—that specialize in linguistically and culturally competent care for immigrants and refugees.
-ASIA also provides all of the wrap around social services for this community to thrive in Northeast Ohio.
+Asian Services in Action (ASIA) is a comprehensive health and human services agency serving neighbors in multiple languages.
+We run two federally qualified health centers —one in Cleveland and one in Akron—that specialize in linguistically and culturally competent healthcare for immigrants, refugees, and native-born citizens.
+We also provide wrap-around social services for food insecure or limited English proficient communities to thrive in Northeast Ohio.

 ASIA was founded in 1995 by four women who sought to improve the quality of life for Asians in Northeast Ohio.
-Today, the organization is the largest Asian American and Pacific Islander (AAPI) focused health and social services 501(c)(3) organization in the State of Ohio.
-ASIA has taken on the most challenging tasks to help the underserved, low-income, and immigrant communities across the state.
-ASIA is a credible nonprofit organization providing services for over 58,000 individuals annually coordinated out of offices located in Cleveland and Akron, Ohio.
-ASIA provides culturally and linguistically appropriate resources to ensure effective programming that addresses the needs of the AAPI and new American communities in Northeast Ohio.
+Today, the organization serves neighbors of all walks of life in health and social services as a 501(c)(3) organization in the State of Ohio.
+ASIA has taken on the most challenging tasks to help food insecure, low-income, and indigent communities in multiple languages.
+We support over 40,000 individuals annually in Cleveland and Akron, Ohio through culturally and linguistically appropriate resources to ensure that all neighbors, whether they come from near or far, have the means to thrive.

 Gala_Performance6